sajeelmalik/FS-Lesson-Plans/accessibility/README.md

 #### 3. Understandable user interface
 - Text is readable and understandable
+    - Content authors need to ensure that text content is readable and understandable to the broadest audience possible, including when it is read aloud by text-to-speech.
+Such content includes:
+        - Identifying the primary language of a web page, such as Arabic, Dutch, or Korean
+        - Identifying the language of text passages, phrases, or other parts of a web page
+        - Providing definitions for any unusual words, phrases, idioms, and abbreviations
+        - Using the clearest and simplest language possible, or providing simplified versions

 - Users are helped to avoid and correct mistakes
+    - Forms and other interaction can be confusing or difficult to use for many people, and, as a result, they may be more likely to make mistakes.
+Examples of helping users to avoid and correct mistakes include:
+        - Descriptive instructions, error messages, and suggestions for correction
+        - Context-sensitive help for more complex functionality and interaction
+        - Opportunity to review, correct, or reverse submissions if necessary

 #### 4. Robust and reliable Interpretation
 - Content is compatible with current and future user tools